Retail accounting software guide for Canadian retailers

 Inventory management apps provide advanced stock tracking features that integrate with your accounting platform.
 While some accounting software includes basic inventory tools, specialized apps offer:

-- analyze detailed inventory data
+- Detailed inventory data analysis

 Payment processing and banking